nevepura/python3/fix_srt_subtitles/readme.md

+# Fix your .srt subtitles file!
+No more overlap between subtitles: each line starts after the previous ends.

 # Purpose
 This script was created to have working .srt subtitles on Chrome extension Substitial.
 The extension seems to have troubles processing -srt subtitle that have multiple lines in the same time interval: the subs go out of timing.